agilebits/onepassword-utilities/convert_to_1p4/README.md

 On Windows, perform the following steps:

-  * __2a.__ unzip the Strawberry Perl archive and place the unzipped archive as the folder: `C:\myperl` (right click the archive, Extract All, and enter `C:\myperl` as the Destination path).
+  * __3a.__ unzip the Strawberry Perl archive and place the unzipped archive as the folder: `C:\myperl` (right click the archive, Extract All, and enter `C:\myperl` as the Destination path).
 When the unzip has completed, you can delete the zip file.

-  * __2b.__ Enter the following command into Window's __Search programs and files__ box `C:\myperl\portableshell.bat` and hit Enter.
+  * __3b.__ Enter the following command into Window's __Search programs and files__ box `C:\myperl\portableshell.bat` and hit Enter.
 This will open a command window with the required PATH variables set.

-The following one-time commands will be entered into the just-opened command line window (copy and paste is the best method - to paste, right-click in the command line window).
-You can skip to step 2f if you've already installed the modules successfully:
+The following one-time commands add required modules to the Strawberry Perl `C:\myperl` area, and will be entered into the just-opened command line window (copy and paste is the best method - to paste, right-click in the command line window).
+You can skip to step 3f if you've already installed the modules successfully.
+Be sure a command completes successfully (the last output from the command will end with `-- OK`).

-  * __2c.__ Enter the command `cpan Text::CSV` and hit Enter.
-Be sure the command completes successfully (the last output from the command will end with `-- OK`).
-This one-time command adds a required module to the Strawberry Perl `C:\myperl` area.
+  * __3c.__ Enter the command `cpan Text::CSV` and hit Enter.

-  * __2d__ Enter the command `cpan Date::Calc` and hit Enter.
-Be sure the command completes successfully (the last output from the command will end with `-- OK`).
-This one-time command adds a required module to the Strawberry Perl `C:\myperl` area.
+  * __3d.__ Enter the command `cpan Date::Calc` and hit Enter.

-  * __2e.__ Enter the command `cpan XML::XPath` and hit Enter.
-Be sure the command completes successfully (the last output from the command will end with `-- OK`).
-This one-time command adds a required module to the Strawberry Perl `C:\myperl` area.
+  * __3e.__ Enter the command `cpan XML::XPath` and hit Enter.

 The following command changes the working directory to the **convert_to_1p4** directory you placed on your Desktop:

-  * __2f.__ Enter the command `cd %USERPROFILE%\Desktop\convert_to_1p4` and hit Enter.
+  * __3f.__ Enter the command `cd %USERPROFILE%\Desktop\convert_to_1p4` and hit Enter.

-### 3. Export Your Data

-See your password manager's specific section under **Exporting from your Password Manager** below, and proceed to Step 4 when the data is exported.
-Note that some password managers support attachments and may or may not support exporting these attachments.
-Regardless, **convert_to_1p4** does *not* support attachment conversion.

-### 4. Execute the Perl Script
+### 4. Perform the Conversion

 You are about to convert your data.
-The script only reads the file you exported from your password manager, and does not touch your password manager's original data file, nor does it transmit any data across a network.
-Since the script is readable by anyone, you are free and welcome to examine it and ask any questions should you have any concerns.
+The utility does not modify your password manager's data, nor  does it transmit any data across a network.

+On OS X, simply drag the exported data file you created in Step 2 *onto* the *AppleScript_Conversion_Helper* file and follow the on-screen instructions.
+If you get the OS X error message "*App can’t be opened because it is from an unidentified developer*", click `OK`, and then right-click and `Open` the *AppleScript_Conversion_Helper*.
+The automatically-opened Terminal window will indicate the status of the conversion - you can `Quit` the Terminal application if the conversion was successful.
+Proceed to Step 5 when the conversion is complete.
+If you prefer not to use the *AppleScript_Conversion_Helper*, continue with the following steps.

 Find the name of your converter from the list of **Supported Converters** at the top of this guide.
 You'll use that converter name in the command below, where you see *name_of_converter*.
 For example, if you were converting data exported from Password Depot, *name_of_converter* would be *passworddepot*.